khaors/geocompr/main.md

 outer = makeResampleDesc("SpRepCV", folds = 5, reps = 100)
 ```

-So far, this is exactly the same as we have done when using the GLM, however, now we need to additionally tune the SVM hyperparameters.
+So far, this is exactly the same as we have done when using the GLM (section \@ref(glm)), however, now we need to additionally tune the SVM hyperparameters.
-Using the same data for the performance assessment and the tuning would potentially lead to overoptimistic results [@cawley_on_2010].
+Using the same data for the performance assessment and the tuning would potentially lead to overoptimistic results [@cawley_overfitting_2010].
 To avoid this we will use a nested spatial CV.

 <div class="figure" style="text-align: center">